jgabaut/helapordo/README.md

   - `python` is needed to generate `./src/palette.c` and `./src/palette.h`.

-  I included termios.h to have some of the messages be consistent in ignoring user input, so at the moment the code can't build on Windows.

 ### Initialising submodules <a name = "init_submodules"></a>

   You can initialise the submodules by running: